zjffun/vscode-dependency-dependent/README.md

 ["src/**/*.{ts,js,tsx,jsx,vue}", "app/**/*.{ts,js,tsx,jsx,vue}"]
 ```

-By default, all `ts,js,tsx,jsx,vue` files in `src` will as entry points.
+By default, all `ts,js,tsx,jsx,vue` files in `src` and `app` will as entry points.
 If the entry points of your project are not in the default setting, you can add them.

 ### Excludes